LudovicoRighi/LudovicoRighi/README.md

 My main area of interest includes Data Science, Machine Learning and Deep Learning.

-Currently, I am looking for internship opportunities for summer 2022.
+Currently, I am looking for Software Engineering or Data Science internship opportunities for summer 2022.

 Have a look at my [**Linkedin** profile](https://www.linkedin.com/in/ludovico-righi-18b886167/)!